rohanadnan1/admin-dashboard/README.md

 password: 12345
 ```

-- Enter one of these email and password and you will be directed to /dashboard

 <img width="1438" alt="Screenshot 2024-11-07 at 4 11 01 PM" src="https://github.com/user-attachments/assets/0a1aa4ba-8772-454c-94c1-12763d42f41e">

 - Here through the sidebar you can navigate to different pages